StanislavPetrov15/TT_Rasterizer/README.md

   - the library does not validate the font files - it should be used only on trusted font files

-  - the library is tested on Windows only, but since it does not have any dependencies it should produce the same results on any other system that can produce C99 and C++11 code
+  - the library is tested on Windows only, but since it does not have any dependencies it should produce the same results on any other system that can produce C99

   - a character or string is positioned at the baseline; for example if a character/string has Y set to 109, then the baseline of the character/string has vertical position 109 (row with index 109) in the canvas